spatialos/gdk-for-unity/docs/workflows/remote-profiling.md

 At this point, your deployment should be up and running and your workers connected to that deployment.

-Since your workers are running in the cloud, we will need to forward the port that is exposed by those workers to our local machine in order to connect the profiler to it.
+Since your workers are running in the cloud, you need to forward the port that is exposed by those workers to your local machine in order to connect the profiler to it.
 Each worker should log a single message to SpatialOS detailing which port it is currently exposing.

 1. Open the deployment in the SpatialOS console.
 2. Navigate to the logs for your deployment.